Assessor FAQs

 What happens after I appeal?

-The assessor’s office will review all appeals and respond by letter by the end of June.
+The Assessor’s Office will review all appeals and respond by letter by the end of June.
 In some cases, assessor personnel might need to make a physical inspection of the property.
-If you are dissatisfied with the assessor’s response, you may appeal to the County Board of Equalization in writing on or before July 15, 2025 (c/o Mary Lynn Stevens, 108 8th Street, Suite 219, Glenwood Springs, CO 81601).
+If you are dissatisfied with the assessor’s response, you may appeal to the County Board of Equalization in writing on or before July 15, 2025 (c/o Danni Veals, 108 8th Street, Suite 219, Glenwood Springs, CO 81601).

 What is the senior property tax exemption?

-In November of 2022, Colorado Voters passed a ballot measure to extend the exemption to surviving spouses of a “Gold Star Veteran” who died in the line of duty and veterans who died as a result of a service-related injury or disease.
+In November of 2022, Colorado Voters passed a ballot measure to extend the exemption to surviving spouses of a “Gold Star Veteran” who died in the line of duty and veterans who died as a result of a service related injury of disease.

 Please see Senior and Veteran Exemptions for more information on these programs.